Rabmer at the panel discussion "Will water be more valuable than oil soon?"

 Quality and distribution as a challenge

-Water as a political issue
+Water often a political issue

-Sensitivity for “water-intensive” products required
+Sensitivity required for "water-intensive" products

 Such clear regulations do not exist in many regions of the world, for example in Central Africa and the Middle East, Otto Roiss noted critically.